menu icon

 • Round 1: With the berry red yarn, make a mr and then sc x5 in it, then sl st to the first sc made (5).
 Fasten off the red and join the light raspberry yarn where you left off.

-• Round 2: With the newly joined pink yarn, ch x3, then in the same stitch where you made the ch x3 from, tr + sc + tr + ch x3 and sl st into the same stitch you made the first 3 chains from.
+• Round 2: With the newly joined pink yarn, ch x3, then in the same stitch you just made the ch x3 from, tr + sc + tr + ch x3 and sl st into the same stitch

 You just completed your first crochet cherry blossom petal.